 I have disassembled it out of curiosity and have asked Nepros which lubricant to use in the mechanism - I will update when they respond.
 So far they have been quite responsive to my emails, their customer service is good.
 I have also asked whether there is a difference in the maximum amount of torque that the compact head wrench can handle as compared to the 3/8" non-compact Nepros 90-tooth ratchet, or the lower tooth count Nepros ratchet.

-Add on some shallow sockets like the Ko-Ken 3400MZ/12 set (eBay US, eBay AU, Rakuten) and you end up with a ratchet/socket combo that's rather petite which leads to a much easier time of things in a cramped space vs. a regular ratchet with a standard height socket:
+Add on some shallow sockets like the Ko-Ken 3400MZ/12 set (eBay US or eBay AU) and you end up with a ratchet/socket combo that's rather petite which leads to a much easier time of things in a cramped space vs. a regular ratchet with a standard height socket:

 As far as warranty goes, KTC/Nepros offer a 30-day return period (unused tool in original packaging etc., see T&Cs) followed by a lifetime warranty.